kredy/Digit-Recognition/README.md

 ## Data from MNIST database.

-The original database can be here: http://yann.lecun.com/exdb/mnist/
+The original database can be found here: http://yann.lecun.com/exdb/mnist/

 The CSV files of the original database: